jamesburns-rts/teamwork-cli/README.md

 	-T, --start-time [HH:MM]
 	Set the start time to log (default 09:00)

+	-O, --end-time [HH:MM]
+	Set the length based on the start/end time (default empty)

 	-c, --move [EntryId]
 	Move the time entry to the task specified by --task